 John Boylan (spelled Boilen on Williams Baptismal record) and Mary unknown (perhaps McGeer) of Kilcullen, Co.
-Kildare.
-They had two sons, William and James.
-Father John might have been a tailor and his wife Mary, and sons William and James must have helped him with the family business - whatever it was.
-Both sons became gifted and sought-after tradesmen, probably because they were exposed to trade work at an early age.
+Kildare had two sons, William and James.
+Father John was either a master taylor or boot maker and his sons William and James must have helped him with the family business.
+They both became gifted and sought-after tradesmen, probably because they were exposed to trade work at an early age.

-Brother James Boylan was born on December 30th, 1806 and much later became a successful tailor in Kilcullen.
+The younger brother James Boylan was born on December 30th, 1806 and later became a successful tailor in Kilcullen.
 His customers included officers stationed in the Curragh Camp and the members of the Kildare Hunt.
 He was later assisted by his son, named James Jr, and they had many satisfied customers: When a new master of The Killing Kildares planned to select another tailor for the uniforms, he was told in no uncertain terms by his members that it wasn't on: "They told him nobody could do the work 'like Mr. Boylan'," A gravestone in New Abby Cemetery, Kilcullen is inscribed: Erected by JAMES BOYLAN in memory of his beloved father JAMES BOYLAN who departed this life January 1897 aged 91 years.